ideasman42/the_joy_of_life_drawing/book.rst

 It was during school holidays between the age of 9 and 14 that I was most creative as a child.
 I drew scenes from daily life, sometimes colouring (most times not), pictures of friends and family.
 Most remained as gestural uncluttered line images.
-When Fidel Castro came to power I executed about half a dozen black and white water colour of his portrait........(c.
+When the Cuban dictator Fidel Castro came to power I executed about half a dozen black and white water colour of his portrait........(c.
 1960).
 Magazines of the time displayed his face prominently within their columns.
 Black and White was my medium (age 9) and still is.
 During Christmas 1960, my parents and grandparents had special friends and their children over for the afternoon.
 I was copying from an encyclopaedia a portrait of 'Lawrence of Arabia 'and each of the 3 children wanted their own copy.
-Using broad grey lead pencil, I produced 3 passable images of Augustus Johns portrait of Lawrence.
+Using broad grey lead pencil, I produced 3 passable images of Augustus John's portrait of Lawrence.
 The drawing was made easier because Lawrence 's dress had tidy folds, belt, dagger, and head dress, well organised, .. and framing his angular handsome face blocked in with well defined brush strokes, ...relatively comfortable for me  to translate into pencil strokes.
-I had to work quickly, as the guests were to leave soon.
+I had to work quickly that afternoon, as the guests were to leave soon.
 This was my first memorable experience of multiple copying and working under pressure.
 I did not find the experience threatening or difficult and the friend's children, much my own age were most impressed with their gift of " black and white" on imperial cartridge!